Can You Do Sit-ups while Pregnant?

 Having a strong core will assist you during labor and will certainly help you postpartum with your recovery.
 This strong core is important as you start to constantly lift your baby.

-Instead of doing crunches when pregnant, focus on moves that work the transverse abdominis (TVA).
 This muscle that wraps around the abdomen is located behind the rectus abdominis.
 I share all of these recommended ab exercises in my program.

 Crunches when Pregnant